burst-apps-team/burst-wiki/brs-macos-installation.md

     GRANT ALL PRIVILEGES ON burstwallet.* TO 'burstwallet'@'localhost';

-Assuming your queries are executed without any issues you can exit the MariaDB console by typing `\q` and hitting Enter.
+Assuming your queries have executed successfully you can exit the MariaDB console by typing `\q` and hitting Enter.

 #### 4. Installing the Java 8 SDK